Stylized Water 2

 When enabled:

-- All the animations move down in the vertical direction (Y) of the mesh’s UV (-V).
-In the context of a spline mesh, this means the water will appear to flow along its curvature.
+- Texture coordinate are forced to use the mesh’s UV channel.
+In the context of a spline mesh, this means the water can appear to flow along its curvature.

 - Surface Foam is also drawn on slopes, and gradually becomes less visible as the water flattens out.
 A “Slope Foam” parameter becomes available to control this.